Rising Appalachia: Resilient tour (2018)

 The Resilient tour began on May 3 in Thornville, Ohio at Nelson Ledges Quarry Park.
-The tour included performances at the Shakori Hills Grassroots Festival in Silk Hope, North Carolina, the LEAF Festival in Asheville, the Music on the Mesa Festival in Taos, New Mexico, and the Winnipeg Folk Festival.
+The tour included performances at the Shakori Hills Grassroots Festival in Silk Hope, North Carolina, the Lake Eden Arts Festival (LEAF) in Black Mountain, North Carolina, the Music on the Mesa Festival in Taos, New Mexico, and the Winnipeg Folk Festival.

 During this tour, Rolling Stone described the band's work as "Protest music for the modern age, bolstered by delicate, skillful musicianship and otherworldly vocal harmonies."

 Leylines tour (2019)

 Rising Appalachia released their sixth studio album, Leylines, on May 3, 2019, and the tour to promote it began on May 5 at One Eyed Jacks in New Orleans.
 Tour stops included the Kerrville Folk Festival in Texas, the Esalen Midsummer Festival in Big Sur, California, the Evolve Festival in Fredericton, Canada, and the Sisters Folk Festival in Sisters, Oregon.